Oyl-Wallet/alkanes-contract-indexer/src/helpers/README.md

 This directory groups helper modules used by the indexer pipeline.
 These modules isolate RPC access, decoding logic, and domain-specific processing so they can be extended or optimized independently.

 ## block.rs
 - canonical_tip_height(provider): Returns metashrew_height - 1 to correct Metashrew's off-by-one.
-Use this everywhere you need the chain tip.
+It uses the resilient provider wrapper (timeout, retry/backoff, circuit breaker, global semaphore) to tolerate transient RPC failures.
 - get_block_hash(provider, height): Thin wrapper over Bitcoin RPC to get the block hash by height.
-- get_block_txids(provider, block_hash): Calls JSON-RPC esplora_block::txids on the configured Sandshrew/Metashrew endpoint (from SANDSHREW_RPC_URL or provider default).
+- get_block_txids(provider, block_hash): Calls JSON-RPC esplora_block::txids on the configured Sandshrew/Metashrew endpoint (from SANDSHREW_RPC_URL or provider default) via the resilient JSON-RPC wrapper.
-- get_transactions_info(provider, txids, batch_size): Concurrent fan-out using Futures streams to fetch esplora_tx for each txid.
+- get_transactions_info(provider, txids, batch_size): Concurrent fan-out using Futures streams to fetch esplora_tx for each txid, each request using the resilient JSON-RPC wrapper.
 Returns a Vec<serde_json::Value> (preserving inputs order after collection is not guaranteed; callers that require order should re-map).
 - tx_has_op_return(tx_json): Utility to detect OP_RETURN outputs based on scriptpubkey_type, scriptpubkey_asm, or hex prefix 6a.

 Tips: